-False-colour transmission electron micrograph of stacks of grana in a chloroplast from a leaf of maize, Zea mays.
+Transmission electron micrograph (TEM) of stacks of grana in a chloroplast from a leaf of maize, Zea mays.
 The grana in chloroplasts are the sites of photosynthesis in higher plants.
-They bear the light-receptive green pigment chlorophyll which contains the enzymes that convert carbon dioxide & water into useful chemical energy in the presence of sunlight.
+They bear the light-receptive green pigment chlorophyll, which contains the enzymes that convert carbon dioxide & water into useful chemical energy in the presence of sunlight.
 Higher plants usually have 20-50 chloroplasts per cell, or about 500,000 per square millimetre of leaf surface.
 The black particles in this micrograph are fat droplets which act as a reserve of raw materials for production of new cell membranes.
-Magnification: x8700 at 35mm size.
+Magnification: x8700 at 35mm size, x61,000 at 8x10-inch size.
 Reference: MICROCOSMOS, figure 6.13, page 116.

 Model release not required.
 Property release not required.